As a student, it is sometimes difficult to manage and budget your money, which can potentially lead to debt and financial difficulty.

 If you expect to, or are currently experiencing, financial difficulty which might affect your ability to pay your University fees or accommodation costs it is important that you contact the University as soon as possible.

 Don’t be too shy or embarrassed to ask for help.
-The services offered by the organisations below are impartial and non-judgemental.
+A lot of people struggle to manage their debts and help and advice is available that is impartial and non-judgemental.

 The Money Advice Service is an independent service, set up by the government, to help people manage their money.
 They do this through a free and impartial advice service and also work in partnership with other organisations to help people make the most of their money.